AVoss84/language_detection/README.md

 # Language detection

-Naive Bayes approach for language detection using bigrams and Wikipedia data taken from https://zenodo.org/record/841984#.X9-6t9hKiUn
+REST API for language detection using Naive Bayes approach with character bigram features.
+Training data: Wikipedia data taken from https://zenodo.org/record/841984#.X9-6t9hKiUn

+Implementation is based on Python 3.7.0 using Flask, NLTK and Sklearn.